MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 7. Use the database schema from [this document](database-schema.md) to build relations required for your custom reporting requirements

-## Using custom Power BI dashboard

-To get started, MCT provides customers with a custom made PowerBI dashboard with interactive visualizations to effectively track learner’s progress across courses.
+## Sample PowerBI Reports

+To help you get started on creating your own PowerBI reports here are some samples.
+These sample reports with their interactive visualizations can be used to create further customized reports for your specific requirements.

+The pbix files for the sample reports can be downloaded from here -

 >[**MCT PowerBI custom Dashboard.zip**](https://github.com/MicrosoftDocs/microsoft-community-training/files/6967550/MCT.PowerBI.custom.Dashboard.zip)

-To be able to start using this dashboard we need to replace the existing data source and connect the .Pbix file with your own [**Database**](database-schema.md).
+To be able to start using this dashboard you will need to replace the existing data source and connect the .pbix file with your own [**Database**](database-schema.md).

 ### Steps to replace data source in PowerBI dashboard